Shih Tzu Anal Glands: What You Need to Know

 Several anal gland problems include impaction, infections, abscesses, ruptures, and cancer.

-Impacted Anal Gland
+Anal Gland Impactions

-When the liquid normally in the sacs thickens, the pasty brown material clogs the glands and turns into thick, hard masses that will not move easily, resulting in full anal glands.
+When the liquid generally in the sacs thickens, the pasty brown material clogs the glands and turns into thick, hard masses that will not move easily, resulting in full anal glands.
 Expressing the glands requires significant pressure.
 This causes pain in the dog.

 Managing and Treating Anal Gland Problems in Shih Tzu Dogs